chris1837-prog/my_layered-infra/aws-infra/bootstrap/dev/README.md

   * IAM and other modules can read backend details dynamically.
   * Policies can evolve from full access → least privilege.
   * New bootstrap files (Route53, KMS) plug in cleanly.
+  * DNS delegation is documented and reproducible via generated artifacts.

 ---